Betty Kuntiwa Pumani: Awards

 In 2016, Pumani won the National Aboriginal & Torres Strait Islander Art Award (NATSIAA) $5,000 general painting prize with a depiction of Antara.

 In 2017, a different painting of Antara won the $50,000 Wynne Prize for landscape art.
 This win prompted criticism from John Olsen, a former winner of the Wynne prize and former judge for the related Archibald Prize in portraiture, who objected to the quality of that year's winners and questioned whether Pumani's Antara qualified as a landscape painting.
-Olsen's comments "caused a storm of justified outrage," and art critic Susan McCulloch responded to by publishing a brief history of Antara and Aboriginal tjukurpa ("dreaming").
+Olsen's comments "caused a storm of justified outrage", and art critic Susan McCulloch responded to by publishing a brief history of Antara and Aboriginal Dreaming.

+In 2019, Pumani's Antara won the Len Fox Painting Award, from Castlemaine Art Museum.

 In 2020, a diptych by Pumani and her daughter Marina Pumani Brown was a NATSIAA finalist.